-We already taught you here how to use query strings for the modal and how they can help you comply with contacts from your old databases that became obsolete after the GDPR came to force.
+We already taught you how to use query strings and how they can help you comply with Contacts from your old databases that became obsolete after the GDPR was implemented.

-With the new update query strings have new attributes to use with the Submission Forms.
-And that’s what we are going to learn, what it is and how they work.
+With the new update, query strings have new attributes used with the Submission Forms.
+And that’s what you are going to learn about today, what it is and how it works.

-The attributes we are using in this tutorial are the ones started with gc_form_…
+The attributes we are using in this tutorial are the ones that start with gc_form_…

-To use this attribute you just need to include it on the link that you pretend to manipulate the value.
-So the next time someone clicks on that link they will see the change you made with that attribute.
+To use this attribute you just need to include it in the link that you pretend to manipulate the value.
+So, the next time someone clicks on that link they will see the changes you made with that attribute.

-Explaining in a practical way, when you are using query strings, you can take the same submission form for different jobs opportunities without having to create a form for each opportunity you publish.
+When you are using query strings, you can use the same submission form for different job opportunities, without having to create a form for each opportunity you publish.

-Note that some of this attributes can be edited when you’re creating the submission form.
+Note that some of these attributes can be edited when you’re creating the submission form.

-But in case you want the change any attribute (ex: title) you have to overwrite those settings with query strings.
+But if you want the change any attribute (ex: title), you have to rewrite those settings with query strings.

 Check out the full list of attributes here.